grafana/beyla/docs/sources/configure/options.md

   but only if there is defined an OpenTelemetry endpoint, and Beyla was able to discover any process matching the entries in the `discovery` section.
 When this option is enabled, service graph metrics are also generated.
   For best experience with generating service graph metrics, use a DNS for service discovery and make sure the DNS names match the OpenTelemetry service names used in Beyla.
-In Kubernetes environments, the OpenTelemetry service name set by Beyla's service name discovery is the best choice for service graph metrics.
+In Kubernetes environments, the OpenTelemetry service name set by the service name discovery is the best choice for service graph metrics.
 - If the list contains `network`, the Beyla OpenTelemetry exporter exports network-level metrics; but only if there is defined an OpenTelemetry endpoint and the